GirambQuamb/KuruKuruKurandomizer/README.md

 ## Gameplay
 Only adventure mode levels are shuffled in this randomizer, challenge levels are unaffected.
 Most randomizer settings are explained in the `settings.lua` file.
 Things like whether bonuses are shuffled, training levels are included, etc.

-On the world map, levels with a blue circle are not unlocked, levels with a yellow circle are unlocked, and levels with a yellow star have been completed.
-If you have not picked up the bonus item in a level your character will say so while hovered over it.
+On the world map, levels with a blue circle are locked, levels with a yellow circle are unlocked, and levels with a yellow star have been completed.
+If you have not picked up the bonus item in an accessible level, your character will say so while hovered over it.

-When you finish a level, if you've completed your win condition you should be taken to a congratulatory screen after the results screen.
+When you finish a level, if you've completed the set win condition you should be taken to a congratulatory screen after the results screen.
 The credits will then roll.

 ## Related Repositories
 A massive thanks to the minds behind these repositories, which served as inspiration and guidance.